thundergolfer/thundergolfer.github.io/collections/_posts/2025-03-09-the-first-llm.md

 <blockquote class="twitter-tweet" data-conversation="none" data-dnt="true"><p lang="en" dir="ltr">ofc the real reason I&#39;m pushing back on this is that I&#39;m worried some folks might realise I didn&#39;t actually create the first LLM at on my own at <a href="https://t.co/GEOZunWoXj">https://t.co/GEOZunWoXj</a>, but that actually I&#39;m just a token figurehead for a CCP conspiracy that created it &amp; had me take credit</p>&mdash; Jeremy Howard (@jeremyphoward) <a href="https://twitter.com/jeremyphoward/status/1882964239520071926?ref_src=twsrc%5Etfw">January 25, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

+Further to the point, understanding the non-OpenAI lineage of LLMs helps understand the competitive dynamics of the industry.
+Although OpenAI caught their competitors flatfooted, the LLM story was always multi-polar, multi-generational, and geographically diverse.
+With hindsight we may ask: if Australians can push forward the state-of-the-art, why not China?

 ## The last LLM